2022/23 UEFA Regions' Cup qualifying begins Thursday

 Article summary

-The preliminary round from 23 to 29 June in Azerbaijan will begin qualifying as the amateur competition returns.
+The preliminary round runs until Wednesday in Azerbaijan to begin qualifying as the amateur competition returns.

 Article top media content